 5. Local communities-

-Local communities have a shared geographical location.
+Local communities are another type of Online Communities.
+They have a shared geographical location.
 Generally, people who reside nearby become a part of the local community.
 These communities are responsible to churn out local news and insights.
 They also solve regional problems like reaching out to the administration for getting the work done.

 These communities primarily concentrate on small areas and cater mainly to exchange news and information in the vicinity.
 These are generally run by local leaders and have support from the grassroots level people for updates on information and activities.

 Creators become a part of a local community if they have a creative element for the local audience.
 Creators also wish to connect with the people in their geographical location.
 Local communities help in building a reputation and promoting the services as people are closely associated.